Anton Bakov: Yekaterinburg Senate

 The Yekaterinburg Senate is an independent civil governing body organized by Bakov aimed to provide social control for official Yekaterinburg authorities such as City Duma (Council).
 It was created shortly after 2013 elections.
 So far, 6 sessions were held where several infrastructure and social projects were presented, some included direct interaction with officials.
 Up to 100 volunteer "senators" are active at the sessions, such as Kirill Formanchuk.
 Bakov announces the scheme of a parliament with this Senate is supposed to be implemented in Romanov Empire when it's physically constructed.
 The Empire's supposed parliament is compared to resemble usual two-house parliament "turned upside-down" and based on demarchy.

+Other activities

+During 2010s, Bakov has published several books and scientific texts, mainly dedicated to his genealogy and history of the Urals.

+In January 2025, he told the media that he had established an international organization, the "Union of Gaza Developers", and was negotiating to become one of the contractors for the reconstruction of the destroyed Gaza Strip.

 Books and science

 Anton Bakov is the author of the books: